Parallel Peeling Algorithms: Parallel Peeling with Subtables

-We can induct to see that the exponent of $\phi$ in the $\beta'_{m}$ values falls according to a generalized Fibonacci sequence of order $r-1$, leading to an asymptotic constant factor reduction in the number of overall rounds, even as we have to work over a larger number of subrounds.
+Thus, our induction yields that the exponent of $\phi$ in the $\beta'_{m}$ values falls according to a generalized Fibonacci sequence of order $r-1$, leading to an asymptotic constant factor reduction in the number of overall rounds, even as we have to work over a larger number of subrounds.
+Inequality \eqref{ineq:final} applies to the idealized branching process, but we can handle deviations between the idealized process and the actual process essentially as in Theorem \ref{thm:loglog}.
+This yields the following variation of Theorem \ref{thm:loglog} for the setting of peeling with sub-tables.

+\begin{theorem} Let $r \geq 3$ and $k \geq 2$.
+Let $\phi_{r-1} = \lim_{k \rightarrow \infty} F_{r-1}^{1/k}(k)$ be the asymptotic growth rate for the Fibonacci sequence of order $r-1$.
+Let $G$ be a hypergraph over $n$ nodes with $cn$ edges generated according to the following random process.
+The vertices of $G$ are partitioned into $r$ subsets of equal size, and the edges are generated at random subject to the constraint that each edge contains exactly one vertex from each set.